microsoftgraph/msgraph-sdk-php/README.md

 ### Authenticate with the Microsoft Graph service

 The Microsoft Graph SDK for PHP does not include any default authentication implementations.
-Instead, the user will want to authenticate with the library of their choice, or against the OAuth endpoint directly.
+Instead, you can authenticate with the library of your choice, or against the OAuth endpoint directly.

-See the [PHP Connect Sample](https://github.com/microsoftgraph/php-rest-connect-sample.php) for connecting with OAuth2.
+To connect with Oauth2, see the [PHP Connect Sample](https://github.com/microsoftgraph/php-rest-connect-sample.php).

-### Usage example
+### Call Microsoft Graph

+The following is an example that shows how to call Microsoft Graph.

 ```php
 use Microsoft\Graph\Graph;